arcse23/MAR/README.md

 This is a project submitted for consideration under the Minimum Activity Requirement criteria of MAKAUT.

-This project allows the user to draw custom mazes and find the optimal path from the start node to the destination node using the A* algorithm.
-It visualises the operation of the A* algorithm using pygame.
+The project is developed in Python using matplotlib for visualization.
+It generates a grid of size N x N and fills it with rectangular obstacles.
+It then finds the shortest path between any two free points in the grid using the A* algorithm.